-For impaired loans measured on a non-recurring basis, the fair value is based upon the underlying collateral since the loans are collateral-dependent loans for which real estate is the collateral.
-The fair value measurement process uses independent appraisals and other marketbased information, but in many cases it also requires significant input based on management's knowledge of and judgment about current market conditions, specific issues relating to the collateral and other matters.
+For impaired loans measured on a non-recurring basis, the fair value is based upon the underlying collateral since the loans are collateral-dependent loans.
+The fair value measurement process uses independent appraisals and other market-based information, but in many cases it also requires significant input based on management's knowledge of and judgment about current market conditions, specific issues relating to the collateral and other matters.
 As a result, these fair value measurements fall within Level 3 of the hierarchy.
-When the value of the real estate, less estimated costs to sell, is less than the principal balance of the loan, a specific reserve is established and the net loan is reported at its fair value.
-Management key assumptions used in estimating fair value for collateraldependent impaired loans are unique to each underlying collateral property and included selling costs and other discounts ranging from one to ten percent at December 31, 2015.
+When the value of the collateral, less estimated costs to sell, is less than the principal balance of the loan, a specific reserve is established and the net loan is reported at its fair value.